Guide to Grammarly

 I would advise against their month-to-month plan.
 Spending almost $30 for a month of service seems very steep to me.
 When you’re paying the same amount in two months that you could be spending on four, that’s a problem.

-I would advise potential users to give Grammarly’s free service a try.
-If you like it, consider the quarterly or year-long plans.
-And remember to make sure that you’re writing off the cost at the end of the year on your taxes if you’re using it for business purposes.
+I would recommend people give Grammarly’s free service a try.
+If you like it, you’ll definitely think the annual Premium value is worth it.
+(And remember to make sure that you’re writing off the cost at the end of the year on your taxes if you’re using it for business purposes.)